wp-plugins/lightbox-plus/readme.txt

 = 1.6.9.6 =
 * Skipping of auto-lightboxing of second image when image links were next to each other in html source should be fixed.
 At least in my testing.
-* Fixed do not display image titles to work with text links.
+* Fixed Do Not Display Image Titles to work with text links.
  * Note - must already not have title tag in links elements.
 * Fixed ability to use class method in text only links and gallery.
 * Added ability to specify the class name used with class method.
 Defaults to cboxModal for the class.